You should already have your teams registered from the Core Skills assignment. Get a new repository for the final project using the link below:

 15 pts - Microphone / Audio management

 - Your app uses the microphone to record audio and/or has advance audio playback capability.
 Simply playing sounds when a button is pressed does not count for this feature.
+The feature must make sense in the context of the app (i.e. a random music player bolted onto something is not sufficient).
 (15: Excellent, 12: Good, 9: Reasonable, 6: Has issues, 3: Poor, 0: Does not work)

 20 pts - Build and consume your own web service (including all server-side code)